Should I Clean My Dog's Paws After a Walk?

 If dog boots don't work for your dog, protective dog paw wax can help protect dog paws and paw pads from both dirt and cold.
 Note that dog paws are particularly tolerant to cold.
 However, salt and chemicals used on roads can damage paw pads.
 Dog paw wax provides a protective barrier between paw pads and the elements.

 The best dog paw wax is usually easy to apply and lasts about half an hour on the average walk.
 Fortunately, most brands come in compact portable containers, so reapplication to your pet's paws is quick and easy.

 Keeping your house clean

-Some ways to keep your own house clean, aside from wiping your dog's paws, are to have a welcome mat by the door where your dog can wipe his feet before he gets inside.
-You can also enter your house through the mudroom (if you have one) so he can get clean there before going into the main part of your home.
+Some ways to keep your own house clean aside from wiping your dog's paws are to have a welcome mat by the door where your dog can wipe their dirty paws before they get inside.
+You can also enter your house through the mudroom (if you have one) so they can get their paws clean there before going into the main part of your home.
 You could consider installing a dog paw washer, which many retailers sell.
 If it's summertime, keep your hose within easy reach so you can clean your dog's feet outside before they enter your house.

 It makes sense to clean your pet's paws after a walk.
 For one, it keeps your floors clean.
 Cleaning your pet's paws also gives you a chance to check for some things that the veterinarian Dr. Kautz says to look out for: toe nails that have grown too long, or injuries like blisters, cuts, or scrapes, that might have happened on the walk.
 You can prevent tracking in things you or your dog might be allergic to by giving your dog's a quick wipe.
 Also, if you walk on hot surfaces in summer time or cold surfaces or chemicals like deicer in the wintertime, wiping your dog's paws will give you a chance to check for irritation.